-- If you are a "registered owner," you can vote either online during the Annual Meeting or by proxy. - If you are a "beneficial owner," but do not hold your shares through one of Xylem's employee savings plans, you can vote by submitting voting instructions to your bank, broker, trustee or other nominee.
-If you are a beneficial owner and would like to vote online during the virtual Annual Meeting, you will need to obtain a written proxy, executed in your favor, from the shareholder of record (your bank or broker). - If your shares are held through one of Xylem's employee savings plans, you can vote by submitting voting instructions to your plan trustee, as described below.
+- If you are a "registered owner," you can vote either online during the Annual Meeting or by proxy.

+If you are a "beneficial owner," but do not hold your shares through one of Xylem's employee retirement savings plans, you can vote by submitting voting instructions to your bank, broker, trustee or other nominee.
+If you are a beneficial owner and would like to vote online during the virtual Annual Meeting, you can use the control number indicated on your notice or the instructions that accompanied your proxy materials if your notice or instructions indicate that you may vote those shares at wwww.proxyvote.com; otherwise you will need to obtain a written proxy, executed in your favor, from the shareholder of record (your bank or broker). - If your shares are held through one of Xylem's employee savings plans, you can vote by submitting voting instructions to your plan trustee, as described below.
 Your shares cannot be voted online during the Annual Meeting.